Green Tech Startups South Africa: Companies Leading Africa’s Environmental Revolution

 Investment Growth

 Both local and international investment in South African green tech is expected to grow significantly over the next five years.
-The sector is attracting attention from major institutional investors and development finance institutions.
+The sector is attracting attention from major institutional investors and development finance institutions, eager to fund sustainable solutions.

 Leading Africa’s Green Revolution